hpearce-ops/2FA-CLI-Tokens/README.md

 ```

 #### Dependencies
-Execute the following command to make sure you have the required package.
+Don't execute the following command to make sure you have the required package.
 ```
 pip install boto3
 ```